peterhee/classic-iaas-resourcemanager-migration/README.md

 Hello Azure expert!

-This repo provides a set of tool to help you migrate resources from Azure Service Manager to Azure Resource Manager.
+This repo provides a set of tools to help you migrate resources from Azure Service Manager to Azure Resource Manager.

 # ASM2ARM